cyberartemio/wardriver-pwnagotchi-plugin/README.md

 #### 🛰️ GPSD

-If you are using Rai's gpsdeasy plugin, pick and use this method.
+If you are using Rai's [gpsd-easy](https://github.com/rai68/gpsd-easy) plugin, pick and use this method.
 This should be used if you have installed gpsd on your pwnagotchi and if it is running as a daemon.

 ```toml
 # ...